bmlt-enabled/tally/README.md

 ----------
 ***Version 1.1.6* ** *- January 16, 2018*

-No operational change.
+- No operational change.
 Moved the repo to GitHub.
+- The BitBucket Repo is now officially deprecated.
+All new versions will be added to the GitHub repo.

 ***Version 1.1.5* ** *- January 16, 2018*